mrjones2014/dash.nvim/README.md

 If you notice an issue with the default `file_type_keywords` or would like a new filetype added, please file an issue or submit a PR!

+## Rust Backend

+If you'd like to use the Rust backend directly to build something else, see [BACKEND.md](./BACKEND.md).

 ---

 ## Contributing